EvaanChowdhry/MagicAssistant/README.md

 # Cool Features and how to use them

-Play Games - "Magic, play games"
+Play Games - "Magic, play game"
 Clear Data - "Magic, clear data"